lanl/Nautilus/doc/sphinx/src/concepts.rst

 ---------------------------------------------------------------------------------------------------

 An atomic nucleus consists of protons and neutrons, which are generically referred to as nucleons.
-The identity of the nucleus is determined by the numbers of protons and neutrons.

-- The number of protons (:math:`Z`) is called the *atomic number*. elements.
+- The number of protons (:math:`Z`) is called the *atomic number*.
 - The number of neutrons (:math:`N`) is called the *neutron number*.
 - The number of nucleons (:math:`A = Z + N`) is called the *atomic mass number*.